 Welcome to CRAFT.

-Submissions for CRAFT fiction are open year-round and offer payment of $200 for accepted original work.
-This category is for short stories and standalone fiction excerpts between 1,000 and 6,000 words.
-See our Flash Fiction category for stories of fewer than 1,000 words.
+Submissions for short fiction are open year-round and offer payment of $200 for accepted original work.
+This free category is for short stories and standalone fiction excerpts between 1,000 and 6,000 words.
+See our flash fiction category to submit stories of fewer than 1,000 words.

 We are thrilled to be able to pay for published stories, but subsequently must be highly selective in our choices.